-If you are interested in an LLC structure for your business, you will have to decide in which state you want to form your company.
-Generally, every state allows you to enjoy the traditional benefits that a limited liability company can offer.
+Generally speaking, every state allows you to enjoy the traditional benefits that a limited liability company offers.
 However, there are a few differences among the top states that market themselves as the best LLC destinations.
 Here, we’ll compare the benefits of forming your LLC in both Florida and Nevada to help you determine which state can offer the most to your business.
+We will also provide information and links to pages which discuss other popular states, e.g. Wyoming, New Mexico and Delaware.

 A Florida LLC will offer your company many of the traditional benefits and more.
 For starters, LLCs are considered relatively easy to set up in comparison to an entity like a corporation, which tends to be more complicated.
 In comparison to Nevada, there a number of taxes that Florida businesses do not have to worry about, such as: